ForgeRock/jwt-bearer-client/README.md

 This sample client performs a POST with an JWT that it has signed.

-Before trying this client, configure a top-level realm OAuth 2.0 client profile with client_id: `jwt-bearer-client`, and Client JWT Bearer Public Key:
+Before trying this client, configure a top-level realm OAuth 2.0 client profile with client_id: `jwt-bearer-client`, and Client JWT Bearer Public Key Certificate:

     -----BEGIN CERTIFICATE-----
     MIIDETCCAfmgAwIBAgIEU8SXLjANBgkqhkiG9w0BAQsFADA5MRswGQYDVQQKExJvcGVuYW0uZXhh